This is the seventh year with Gardener Cary George in charge of the Garden.

 The Friends purchased several granite boulders from Drake Marble for seating near the expanded pond area.
 Cost - $1,204.
 The funds came from memorials for Caroline Saunders who had humanitarian interests world wide.

-The Friends published and distributed their 1992-94 membership roster.
+The Friends published and distributed a supplement to their 1992-94 membership roster.
 Summer visitors to the Garden came from 20 countries and 34 states.
 Some comments in the visitor book were : “It’s nice to see something in a natural unspoiled state.”
 “20 years in the Twin Cities - I wish I had known about the Garden sooner.”
 “The Garden reminds me of my childhood on the farm.”

 Below: The three unusual Trilliums planted by Cary George in 1993.